AirConsole/StructDataBuffer/README.md

 This module can serialize structured data into an ArrayBuffer and parse ArrayBuffers back into structured data.

+We mainly use this for sending structured data efficiently over WebSockets and WebRTC datachannels.

 ## Files to follow while you read this:
 * [example.struct.json](test/generated/example.struct.json): The definition of the StructDataBuffers
 * [example.js](test/generated/example.js): The generated javascript file from the definition